 Getting too much sleep may also have a negative effect on mental health.
 Amerisleep cites a 2014 study that links sleep duration to the developmental course of anxiety and depression disorders.
 "Long sleep duration was independently associated with persistence of depression/anxiety even after adjusting for severity of psychiatric symptoms," the study's authors write.

 What's more, there are certain research studies that link regular oversleeping with a greater rate of self-reported "psychological distress" and unease.
-Anyone who's a marathon sleeper (like I am) knows it can certainly make you feel groggy, and even that's enough to affect my mood and productivity, which is obviously not ideal.
+Anyone who's a marathon sleeper knows it can certainly make you feel groggy, and even that's enough to affect my mood and productivity, which is obviously not ideal.

 Research also suggests that getting too much sleep can affect your cognitive functioning.
 One study found that oversleeping could be just as detrimental to your memory as not getting enough sleep.
-Another research group found that long sleepers might even experience more memory deficit than short sleepers.
+Another research group found that long sleepers might even experience more memory deficits than short sleepers.
 One study even found that older women who are consistent and/or extreme oversleepers showed cognitive functioning equivalent to adding on two full years of age.

 Yes, this information is concerning to say the least, but that it doesn't mean you should radically change your sleeping habits without talking to a doctor.
 They'll know the specific amount of sleep you should be getting based on your lifestyle factors.
 After all, as the report from the National Sleep Foundation says, sleep needs are individual and vary across age ranges.
 To determine precisely how much sleep you need, the NSF notes it's important to assess not only where you fall on the sleep needs spectrum, but also to examine what affects the quality and quantity of your sleep, from your work schedule to your stress levels.

 Also keep in mind that environmental factors can affect sleep and our general circadian rhythm.
 According to the NSF, these include stimulants like coffee and energy drinks, alarm clocks, and external lights (including those from electronic devices).
 That's why so many people swear forgoing phone time before hopping in bed makes such an impact on their sleep schedule and quality.
-(Take it from wellness editor, Victoria Hoff, who says putting her phone on airplane mode before bedtime revolutionised her routine).
+(Take it from wellness editor, Victoria Hoff, who says putting her phone on airplane mode before bedtime revolutionized her routine).